Pattern Rigidity and the Hilbert-Smith Conjecture: Ahlfors Regular Metric Measure Spaces

+Hence we have an action of $K$ (replacing the original group by the isomorphic copy contained in the above neighborhood of the identity) on $(\partial^3 X, \rho )$ by $(c,c)$-quasi-isometries.
+Since $(X = \partial \Gamma, d)$ is a visual boundary for $(\partial^3 X, \rho )$ and since each element in $K$ moves the base-point $x$ by a uniformly amount, we have an action of $K$ on $(X, d, \mu )$ by {\it uniformly} quasi-symmetric maps by Lemma \ref{qiqs}.
+Theorem \ref{hs} now furnishes the required conclusion. $\Box$

-{\bf Note:} The assumption $1 \leq dim_H$ is superfluous here as the only PD group that violates this hypothesis is virtually cyclic, when the Corollary is trivially true.\\ The hypothesis $dim_H < dim_t +2$ is clearly true for (lattices in) real hyperbolic space, where $dim_H = dim_t$ as well as complex hyperbolic space, where $dim_H = dim_t+1$.
+{\bf Note:} The hypothesis $dim_{haus} < dim_t +2$ (or $ACD(X) < dim_t +2$) is clearly true for (uniform lattices in) real hyperbolic space, where $dim_{haus} = dim_t$ as well as complex hyperbolic space, where $dim_{haus} = dim_t+1$.
 Amongst rank one symmetric spaces these are the only ones of interest in the context of pattern rigidity as quaternionic hyperbolic space and the Cayley plane are quasi-isometrically rigid in light of Pansu's fundamental result \cite{pansu-rig}.
-The Gromov-Thurston \cite{gt} examples too seem to provide cases where Hausdorff dimension is close to topological dimension.